phalcon-orphanage/docs/zh/reference/volt.rst

 过滤器（Filters）
 -----------------
 Variables can be formatted or modified using filters.
-The pipe operator | is used to apply filters to
+The pipe operator :code:`|` is used to apply filters to
 variables:

 .. code-block:: jinja